bradthomasbrown/tiktaalik/atman.md

 - we want `new Signer()` called repeatedly for many signers
 - we want to create the world state with the signers' addresses mapped in an object to an object with a single balance property. we have a nice utility for exponential notation and bigints.
 - we think we can do both with zipping

+took a weird amount of effort to figure out, but we now have a dedicated area for weird lift / repeat / take stuff and among that we have a utility that can construct repeatedly

+now we have a generator of instances, how should we build the world state?

+we want to wrap iterables with something fancier. we think the idea is to create an automaton really the EVM could be simulated by an iterable/iterator/generator

+let's actually go back to our Signer class and use generators with it